gputtley/INNFER/README.md

 `Other`: Finish README documentation.

 `Data` : Implement actually putting in actual data to the repository.

+`Parsers` : Make file with explanation of parsers.

 ## Installing Repository and Packages